 “The way to get started is to quit talking and begin doing.” – Walt Disney

-Enneagram type 8s tend to fear losing control of their own lives and decisions and often try to control everything around them to protect themselves or their families.
-The sooner you realize that you only have responsibility for and control over your own actions and decisions, the better.
-Trying to control anything beyond your own choices and circumstances will prove to be futile and exhausting for you and your kids.
+Enneagram 8s tend to fear losing control of their own lives and decisions and often try to control everything around them to protect themselves or their families.
+The sooner you realize that you only have responsibility for and control over your actions and decisions, the better.
+Trying to control anything beyond your own choices and circumstances will prove futile and exhausting for you and your kids.

 2. Don’t overwhelm your kids with control.